tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 <img src="../img/upload2.png" width="700">

-### Uploading Data
+### Tools

-When it comes time to use a tool, either search or click the category the tool you need would fall under.
+- On the Tools panel, either search by name or click the category that your tool would fall under
+- Our tools for today will mostly be stored under the RNA-seq category

 <img src="../img/tools.png" width="700">